 Introduction

 Almost half of the emerging plant infectious diseases worldwide are caused by viruses (Anderson et al., 2004) and their success as pathogens is increasingly threatening global food security (Nicaise, 2014).
-Most plant viruses depend upon vectors for their transmission, typically generalist insect herbivores with pierce-sucking mouthparts (Gray and Banerjee, 1999).
-Evidence is accumulating that many of these plant viruses, and other vector-borne plant pathogens, alter hostplant traits or directly affect vector behavior in a manner that enhances the movement of virions from infected to healthy hostplants (Eigenbrode et al., 2018).
+Most plant viruses depend upon vectors for their transmission, typically generalist insect herbivores with piercing-sucking mouthparts (Gray and Banerjee, 1999).
+Evidence is accumulating that many of these plant viruses, and other vector-borne plant pathogens, alter host-plant traits or directly affect vector behavior in a manner that enhances the movement of virions from infected to healthy hostplants (Eigenbrode et al., 2018).
+Vector manipulation has considerable economic consequences for the emergence and spread of insect-transmitted plant viruses.
+It is suggested that by altering vector behavior, viruses can facilitate the movement of insect hosts to new crop varieties or species that would otherwise be avoided by the host herbivore.
+Similarly, it is predicted that increased performance of vectors on infected plants increases the risk of catastrophic outbreaks.
+Consequently, understanding vector manipulation and the ecological factors which impact vector manipulation is a core question in understanding insect-virus-plant pathosystems.

-The “vector manipulation” hypothesis states that plant viruses alter vector-hostplant interactions as a function of transmission mode in predictable ways (Heil, 2016, Ingwell et al., 2012).
-Persistently (PT) or semi-persistently (SPT) transmitted viruses require relatively long vector feeding periods for an effective uptake, but they can either bind to the infectious insect foregut or circulate within its hemocoel, often making vectors competent for transmission throughout several days or their remaining lifetime.
-Plants infected with PT or SPT viruses often express disease symptoms associated with a “honest” syndrome that attract, arrest, and increase performance and survival of vectors to ensure effective acquisition and transmission.
-Non-persistently transmitted (NPT) viruses are acquired by vectors faster (long feeding periods are not required), but virions remain only in the insect mouthparts and transmission competence is lost within hours.
-Infections of NPT viruses express symptoms that trigger a “deceptive” syndrome which induce attraction of vectors, but neither arrestment nor performance is granted, so as to favor quick insect movement from infected to healthy hostplants after acquisition.
-There are three additional syndromes which involve attraction to infected hostplants depending on the infective/non-infective status of vectors (“conditional”), differential attraction of vectors across the disease progression (“dynamic”), and the induction of changes in vector feeding behavior after virus acquisition (“consumption related”).
+The “vector manipulation” hypothesis predicts plant viruses alter vector-host-plant interactions as a function of transmission mode (Heil, 2016, Ingwell et al., 2012).
 Most of the theory and empirical work on vector manipulation has been built upon tripartite host-virus-vector pathosystems rarely considering multiple hostplants (Eigenbrode et al., 2018).
 However, the persistence of pathogens in host populations that exhibit temporal or spatial structure depends on pathogen’s ability to infect more than one host plant (Ashby et al., 2014, McLeish et al., 2018).
 Moreover, a diverse vector diet breadth can favor virus prevalence in transient host populations by either increasing interspecific transmission rates between hosts and reservoirs (Duffus, 1971), or ensuring the maintenance of high vector populations over time even when virus hosts are scarce (Swei et al., 2011).
-Most plant viruses have multiple hosts, although many seem to be constrained to one or a few vector species, especially those that are PT and SPT (Power and Flecker, 2003), as are most vectors, which are generalist or oligophagous herbivores that can feed and survive on several plant species (Nault, 1997, Gilbertson et al., 2015, Gadhave et al., 2020).
-However, the “host-race specialization” hypothesis states that local adaptations to plant communities imply trade-off costs for herbivores that result in host breadth restrictions, host specialization, reproductive and genetic isolation and eventually sympatric speciation (Drès and Mallet, 2002, Loxdale et al., 2011).
+Most plant viruses have multiple hosts, although many seem to be constrained to one or a few vector species (Power and Flecker, 2003).
+Likewise, many insect vectors are generalist or oligophagous herbivores that can feed and survive on several plant species (Nault, 1997, Gilbertson et al., 2015, Gadhave et al., 2020).

+With respect to the potential association between a single vector species and multiple host-plant species, the “host-race specialization” hypothesis predicts local adaptations to associated plant species.
+Specialized vector populations exhibit higher performance on associated host-plant species and can exhibit general feeding preferences for those same hosts.
+Despite higher potential performance, this local adaptation has trade-off costs for herbivores that result in host breadth restrictions, host specialization, and genetic isolation (Drès and Mallet, 2002, Loxdale et al., 2011).
 A similar pattern has been described for plant viruses, which experience host-specific selection pressures that often lead to antagonistic pleiotropies that limit their ability to overcome host defenses across plant taxa (García-Arenal and Fraile, 2013).
-On the one hand, both plant pathogens and insect vectors experience a selection pressure towards host specialization, but specialization could become maladaptive when host populations are transient, and especially challenging for pathogens whose transmission depends on one or a few insect vectors.
+On the one hand, both plant pathogens and insect vectors experience a selection pressure towards host specialization, but specialization could become maladaptive when host-plant populations are transient or pathogens are restricted to a small number of insect vectors.